teamclairvoyant/airflow-scheduler-failover-controller/README.md

       ```

-5. Start up all the airflow daemons except for the scheduler
+5. Start up all the airflow daemons and the fail over scheduler

     a.
 You can use following commands: